Johnny G. Plate: Corruption case

 On 17 May 2023, Plate was arrested for being involved in a corruption case in the 4G base transceiver station infrastructure project for supporting infrastructure packages 1, 2, 3, 4, and 5 Bakti Kominfo 2020–2022.
 State losses was estimated around 8 trillion rupiah.
 Plate is alleged to have received special privileges to play golf six times, totaling 420 million rupiah.
 Additionally, his hotel bills were paid during trips to Barcelona, Paris, London, and the United States.
 It is alleged that Plate benefited from corruption amounting to 17.8 billion.
 Plate allegedly demanded that some of the graft payment to be sent for humanitarian purposes such as the flood victims in East Flores, Christian Evangelical Church in Timor in East Nusa Tenggara, and the Roman Catholic Archdiocese of Kupang.
 Plate is alleged to have demanded a monthly payment of 500 million rupiah and refused to conduct a feasibility study for the 4G base transceiver station project.
 Furthermore, he allegedly allowed the contractor to receive full payment despite their failure to complete the project within the designated timeframe.

 Plate stated that he never received any money or any special privileges.
 During the trial, Plate claimed that the construction of the stations was ordered by Indonesian President Joko Widodo and that he did not initiate the project with the intention of making a personal profit.
+He was found guilty and given a 15 year sentence.